Lewis O'Brien (Kaurna elder): Career

 In the 1960s, O'Brien became involved with several movements advocating advancement for Aboriginal Australians, including the first Aboriginal Community Centre and the Aboriginal Advancement League.
 His influence was felt on bodies such as the Aboriginal and Torres Strait Islander Commission; SA Jubilee committees; and various South Australian heritage, sport and recreation committees.

 In 1977, he began working in schools, promoting Kaurna language and culture as well as supporting Indigenous students to complete education as a liaison officer for the South Australian Education Department.

-In 2002, O'Brien, along with Alitya Wallara Rigney and linguist Robert Amery, co-founded Kaurna Warra Pintyanthi (meaning "creating Kaurna language"), a group developing and promoting the recovery of the Kaurna language.
+In 2002, O'Brien, along with Aboriginal scholar Alitya Wallara Rigney and linguist Rob Amery, co-founded Kaurna Warra Pintyanthi (meaning "creating Kaurna language"), a group developing and promoting the recovery of the Kaurna language.

 For over 30 years he worked in Aboriginal education, touching every sector.
 He has also done a great deal of research and scholarly work.
-He served as Adjunct Research Fellow, David Unaipon College of Indigenous Education and Research, University of South Australia and is a Senior Elder on Campus at Flinders University.
+He served as adjunct research fellow, David Unaipon College of Indigenous Education and Research at the University of South Australia, and is a Senior Elder on Campus at Flinders University.

+Other activities

+O'Brien was one of several Kaurna elders involved in the co-design of the Yitpi Yartapuultiku (meaning "the Soul of Port Adelaide"), an Aboriginal cultural centre in Port Adelaide, which was officially opened on 1 June 2025.
+A naming ceremony for the centre was held on 16 August 2022, which included a Welcome to Country by Lewis O'Brien and a smoking ceremony by Michael O'Brien.

+In 2025, O'Brien, in consultation with Aboriginal university staff and the University of South Australia's Purkarninthi Elders in Residence, chose the official Kaurna name for the new Adelaide University.
+On 18 July 2025, the university was assigned the Kaurna name Tirkangkaku, which means "place of learning".
+However, some controversy has arisen around the spelling of the name as well as lack of consultation with the wider Kaurna community.